carlobaldassi/ArgParse.jl/docs/src/arg_table.md

 The only meaningful settings for commands in an argument entry besides `action` are `help`, `force_override`, `group` and (for flags only) `dest_name`.

-The only differences between positional-arguments-like and flag-like commands are in the way they are parsed, the fact that flags accept a `dest_name` setting, and that flags can have multiple names (e.g. a long and short form).
+The only differences between positional-arguments-like and option-like commands are in the way they are parsed, the fact that options accept a `dest_name` setting, and that options can have multiple names (e.g. a long and short form).

-Note that short-form flag-like commands will be still be recognized in the middle of a short options group and trigger a sub-parsing
+Note that short-form option-like commands will be still be recognized in the middle of a short options group and trigger a sub-parsing
-session: for example, if a flag `-c` is associated to a command, then `-xch` will parse option `-x` according to the parent settings, and option `-h` according to the command sub-settings.
+session: for example, if an option `-c` is associated to a command, then `-xch` will parse option `-x` according to the parent settings, and option `-h` according to the command sub-settings.

 ## Argument groups